All your favorite Uggs are now discounted for Black Friday

 Zappos 20th x Holiday Sweater Boot ($111.95, originally $159.95; zappos.com)

 To celebrate its 20th anniversary, Zappos released footwear collaborations with seven brands, including Ugg.
-The result is this festive boot featuring a knit upper, suede heel and brand’s classic sheepskin lining.
+The result is this festive boot featuring a knit upper, a suede heel and the brand’s classic sheepskin lining.

 ____________________________________________________________________________